-“Once you train yourself not to take matters personally and control your emotional responses, you will have placed yourself in a position of tremendous power.” ~ The 48 Laws of Power by Green and Elffers
+“Once you train yourself not to take matters personally and control your emotional responses, you will have placed yourself in a position of tremendous power.” ~ The 48 Laws of Power by Robert Green and Joose Elfers

 “But now you must rid yourselves of all such things as these: anger, rage, malice, slander, and filthy language from your lips.” ~ Colossians 3:8 (NIV)